Shinugu Matsuri: A Little-Known Festival in Okinawa, Japan

 Our visit paid off; we learned a lot.
 All the bed and breakfast rooms were reserved months in advance.
 We could pitch a tent.
 Men and boys could go up the mountain for whatever rituals they perform.
 No women and no cameras.

-We would have to come early the 1st day of the festival and meet someone an hour before it started, explain what we were doing and get permission to do a story and publish any photos.
+We would have to come early on the first day of the festival and meet someone an hour before it started, explain what we were doing and get permission to do a story and publish any photos.

 The Morning of the Festival